avery-gfs/CS-2/03-image-processing/README.md

 - Kernels and convolution https://setosa.io/ev/image-kernels/

 ## Problems (Advanced)

+**Saturation:** Write a program that increases an image's saturation to the maximum amount.

+**Hue:** Write a program that shift an image's hue by a certain number of degrees in HSL.

 **Quanitzation:** Choose a color palette of 8 colors.
 Write a program that converts an image to use this color palette by finding the closest color in the palette to each color in the input image.